MAGNOTHERM develops and builds highly-efficient and sustainable cooling as well as heating solutions based on magnetic materials. VIDEO

-MAGNOTHERM is a start-up company from Technische Universität Darmstadt with world leading expertise in permanent magnets and magnetic cooling.
+We are a young company from Technische Universität Darmstadt with world-leading expertise in permanent magnets and magnetic cooling.
 We are a spin-off from Functional Materials group, led by Prof. Oliver Gutfleisch.
 In 2019, MagnoTherm Solutions GmbH was founded.

-Our technology, based on solid state materials and water, is capable of replacing standard gas compression cooling or heating solutions in compliance with current and future F-Gas regulation standards.
+Our technology, based on solid state materials and water, is capable of revolutionizing the way we provide temperatures.
+By updating the standard gas compression cycle by our magnetic refrigeration cycle, we can build the next-generation cooling or heating solutions.

 Dimitri is our CTO and responsible for all technical developments.
 He is an expert in permanent magnets, magnetic field simulations, magnetocaloric cooling devices, and more.
 Dimitri studied physics at Technical University Dresden before joining the research group of Prof. Oliver Gutfleisch to pursue his PhD studies in the fields of magnetic cooling.